- This page, 1.1-101 Examination Policy , is offered by

 This bulletin applies to all banks, credit unions, licensees, and registrants and affirms the examination policies of each of the Division of Banks' (Division) examination units.
 Examinations are performed on both an on-site and off-site basis.

-The Depository Institution Supervision (DIS) Section conducts risk management examinations of banks and credit unions.
+The Depository Institution Supervision (DIS) Section, which examines banks and credit unions, conducts risk management examinations.
 DIS also conducts separate examinations of all banks and credit unions to evaluate their performance under the provisions of the Massachusetts Community Reinvestment Act (CRA) and for compliance with applicable consumer protection laws and regulations.

 The Non-Depository Institution Supervision (NDIS) Section conducts examinations of licensees and registrants to ensure compliance with all applicable statutes and regulations as well as to ensure financial responsibility through a modified risk management review.